With Shared Microexponents, A Little Shifting Goes a Long Way

 \subsection{Inferencing with the MX data format}

 Tables~\ref{table:benchmark_results_v2}~to~\ref{table:bert_acc} summarize the MX inferencing results in both direct casting and quantization-aware fine-tuning settings across a variety of model topologies, scales, and modalities.
-As shown, a direct cast to MX9 might be used as a drop-in replacement alternative to high-precision FP32/BF16/FP16 in a wide range of applications.
+As shown, a direct cast to MX9 can be mostly used as a drop-in replacement to high-precision formats.

 Direct casting to the more efficient MX6 format sometimes causes model accuracy to degrade.
 In these cases, the loss in accuracy can be recovered through a modest amount of quantization-aware fine-tuning.
 We report both the direct cast and fine-tuning results for MX6 in Tables~\ref{table:benchmark_results_v2}~and~\ref{table:bert_acc}.
 We generally saw the best quantization-aware fine-tuning results when we reset the optimizer, adjusted the initial learning rate, and eliminated rate decay, dropout, and momentum.
 In all our fine-tuning experiments, we use FP32 for the backward pass.
 The amount of fine-tuning necessary varied across benchmarks but was always much shorter than the original training duration.